“People ask me what I do in the winter when there’s no baseball. I’ll tell you what I do. I stare out the window and wait for spring.”

 Board of Directors

-As CEO, Terry Smith has led Rushmore to seven years of strong growth in the Residential Mortgage Servicing space.
+As CEO, Terry Smith has led Rushmore to over a decade of strong growth in the Residential Mortgage Servicing space.
 Rushmore has become a nationally recognized high-touch special servicer that is an approved Seller-Servicer with FreddieMac, FannieMae, & GinnieMae.
-Mr. Smith is also a Senior Managing Director at Roosevelt Management Company for the last nine years, where he is responsible for capital markets, operations, and servicing.
+Mr. Smith is also a Senior Managing Director at Roosevelt Management Company since 2008, where he is responsible for capital markets, operations, and servicing.

 Terry formerly worked at Ellington Management Group, as a Managing Director and at Morgan Stanley as an Executive Director.
 He also worked for C-Bass and was responsible for a start-up and management of a 125-person team which performed due diligence, property valuation, and REO asset disposition functions.